 In real estate transactions, appraisals provide these core components:

-• Comprehensive reporting documenting findings and supporting the final value conclusion.
+- Reporting that documents findings and supports the final value conclusion.

-The appraisal process involves several key players with distinct roles.
+The appraisal process has several players.
 The Texas Appraiser Licensing and Certification Board (TALCB) oversees appraiser licensing and regulation statewide.
-Licensed appraisers conduct property evaluations.
-Buyers typically initiate the appraisal through their lender, sellers provide property access and information, and lenders use the results to make financing decisions.
+Licensed appraisers conduct property evaluations, which may require specialized cleanup services if the property has environmental concerns.
+Buyers typically initiate the appraisal through their lender.
+Sellers provide access and records.
+Lenders use the results to make financing decisions.

 Importance of Appraisals in Houston Real Estate Sales